bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

     SELECT column_name FROM table_name WHERE your_condititions_are_met;

-Here’s an example of an `SQL` query that returns a list of all employee names:
+Here's an example of an `SQL` query that returns a list of all employee names:

     SELECT name FROM employees;